route1337/jamf-macos-scripts/documentation/installBraveBrowser.md

-Jamf Pro Scripts for macOS Management - Install GPG Suite
+Jamf Pro Scripts for macOS Management - Install Brave Browser
 ==============
-This script runs during the post-DEP DEPNotify run and installs [GPG Suite](https://gpgtools.org/) for the initially created user
+This script runs during the post-DEP DEPNotify run and installs [Brave](https://brave.com/) for the initially created user

 Requirements
 ------------